a19simma/go-webauthn-htmx/readme.md

 You can download the project image and test for yourself:
 [docker hub repo](https://hub.docker.com/repository/docker/a19simma/go-webauthn-htmx/general)
 `docker run --rm -e AUTH_ADMIN_EMAIL=hello -e AUTH_ORIGIN=http://localhost:4200 -p 4200:4200 a19simma/go-webauthn-htmx:0.2`
+This will allow you to go to http://localhost:4200 and register with 'hello'

 # Following are some screenshots of the UI